 Program Meaningful Action Timeline Geographic Targeting 8-Year Metric Pursue partnerships with housing developers to include affordable housing for extremely low and lower income households, and households with special housing needs.
 Program 4 : ADUs Dedicate building technician for ADU inquiries and plan review and develop pre-approved plans.
-Develop a fair housing fact sheet for ADU application packets. Ву 2025 Citywide (no high resource areas) with emphasis on single- family neighborhoods.
-Facilitate the development of 90 ADUs/JADUs Provide technical assistance with ADU application submittal to interested property owners and expedite review of ADU applications.Ongoing Housing Mobility Program 5 : Housing Choice Vouchers Promote HCV program to property owners and encourage owners to list available units on CHA website Annually Assist 800 households (rental) and two households with ownership housing annually.
-Include HCV program information in ADU application packet By end of 2024 Program 7 : First-Time Homebuyers Program Pursue additional funding to provide affordable homeownership to low income households and provide homeownership education classes to educate homeowners in the aspects of maintaining their home.
-Annually Citywide with emphasis on single- family neighborhoods.
+Develop a fair housing fact sheet for ADU application packets.
+By 2025 Citywide (no high resource areas) with emphasis on single- Facilitate the development of 90 ADUs/JADUs Provide technical assistance with ADU application submittal to interested property owners and expedite review of ADU applications.
+Ongoing family neighborhoods.
+Establish an exclusive web page-to promote ADU development during the planning period- By end of planning period.
+Conduct an annual PSA on the City cable channel and brochures at City Council meetings to promote ADU development.
+Annually Explore the possibility of an ADU amnesty program.
+If feasible, establish an ADU amnesty plan. by December 2026 if feasible.
+Establish an ADU amnesty plan and i feasible legalize up to three ADUs annually during the planning period beginning in 2026.
+Housing Mobility - 1 Program 5 : Housing Choice Vouchers Promote HCV program to property owners and encourage owners to list available units on CHA website Annually Citywide Assist 800 households (rental) and two households with ownership housing annually.
+Include HCV program information in ADU application packet By end of 2025 Explore language accessibility of the HCV program and offer a Spanish translation for HCV outreach efforts and informational postings.
+Program 7: First-Time Homebuyers Program Pursue additional funding to provide affordable homeownership to low income households and provide homeownership education classes to educate homeowners in the aspects of maintaining their home.
+Annually Citywide with emphasis on single-family neighborhoods.
 Assist up to 4 households with homebuyer assistance annually and provide educational opportunities to 30 homeowners annually.
-Reinstate the First-TimeBy end of 2024Homebuyers Program if possible Continue to collaborate with Grants division and LosOngoingAngeles NeighborhoodHousing Services (LANHS) to provide mortgage assistance for homeownership projects.Image: Collaborate with Ongoing
+Reinstate the First-Time Homebuyers Program if possible.
+By end of 2024 Continue to collaborate with Grants division and Los Angeles Neighborhood Housing Services (LANHS) to Ongoing